Fritz Zwicky Prize for Astrophysics & Cosmology

 Prof. Rees is one of the most highly cited researchers in his field.
 His influence on the contemporary development of astronomy and astrophysics - via informal discussions, correspondence, his wide travels, many lectures, and reviews is even greater than appears the formal publication record.

 The Fritz Zwicky Prize for Astrophysics & Cosmology is awarded biennially by the European Astronomical Society on behalf of the Fritz Zwicky Foundation (FZS), located in Glarus, Switzerland.
 The prize is awarded every two year by the EAS, the first time in 2020.

 The prize amounts to 5'000 Swiss francs and is paid directly to the Prize winner by the FZS.

-The call for nominations for the Fritz Zwicky prize opens in July until the end of September of the year preceding the award.
+Nominations should arrive at the EAS Office by the end of October of the year preceding the award.
 Nominations can only be made by EAS members and need to be endorsed by 2 persons, at least one of them being an EAS member.

 Note that self-nominations are not allowed.